 Who planted the first burger flag in Vietnam?
 What’s the country’s faverout fast food?
-And who will come out and the real burger kings?
+And who will come out as the real burger kings?

-Vietnam, a country of noodle broth, sticky rice, strange fruits and these days, an increasing amount of foreign foods.
+Vietnam, a country of noodle broth, sticky rice, strange fruits and these days, an increasing amount of foreign food.

 But what’s real Vietnamese food, and what’s a burger mash?